Fire Plans

 as well as contact details for contractors who might need to be called in.

-containing at least 5,000 gallons of water available in case of fire.
-This reservoir should be fully operational
+reservoir containing at least 5,000 gallons of water available in case of fire.
+This reservoir should be fully

-when there is a risk of fire.
-You should ensure that the fire brigade are informed of the location of the reservoir
+operational when there is a risk of fire.
+You should ensure that the fire brigade are informed of the location of

-and that it is easily accessible to their vehicles.
-It is also important that the reservoir is adequately
+the reservoir and that it is easily accessible to their vehicles.
+It is also important that the reservoir is

-of your annual forestry review and updated where necessary.
-Your Forest Manager should be able to guide you on
+as part of your annual forestry review and updated where necessary.
+Your Forest Manager can guide you on

 this.